R2bEEaton/sonic-subterfuge/docs/index.md

 So, the next logical step for a black-box-like model where we don't have gradients, is to use a Genetic Algorithm.

 Genetic Algorithms are beneficial in this case because without having access at all to an existing model, we can create examples that perform to our desire on that model.
-A population of individuals are randomly mutated and combined according to the scoring function (the model want to fool) and, over time, the theory is that as individuals die off (not good enough for the scoring function), they will be replaced by a dominant population of mutants that accidentally increased the score.
+A population of individuals are randomly mutated and combined according to the scoring function (the model we want to fool) and, over time, the theory is that as individuals die off (not good enough for the scoring function), they will be replaced by a dominant population of mutants that accidentally increased the score.

-In short, Genetic algorithms are optimization algorithms inspired by the process of natural selection.
+In short, Genetic Algorithms are optimization algorithms inspired by the process of natural selection.
 They consist of a population of potential solutions, which undergo selection, crossover, and mutation to evolve towards an optimal solution.

 ## Genetic Algorithm for Audio

 The following outline is a general idea of how a genetic algorithm would work in the audio space.
+This was implemented in [the code](/code/GeneticAlgo.ipynb).

 1. Representation of Audio
    - Represent the audio signal as a sequence of values, such as the amplitude over time.